natandaniel/web_services_in_core_java/README.md

 # ws.soap.cats

-A simple illustration of a DOCUMENT style SOAP Web Service built with core Java 8.
+A simple illustration of a DOCUMENT style SOAP Web Service built with JAX-WS.

 Describes the British Shorthair cat.